 Check out North Park when you’re in search of multiple ways to expend energy!
 Amenities include lighted tennis courts, a football field with synthetic turf, a multi-purpose field, eight lighted softball fields, two picnic pavilions, two playgrounds, an Adult Activity Center and a walking trail.

 Over at Webb Bridge Park, the facilities include two grass soccer fields, a multi-purpose synthetic turf field, four baseball fields, four tennis courts, a walking trail, an arboretum, three picnic pavilions and the Webb Zone Playground featuring a seasonal running water stream and sundial.
 While you explore the area in the name of reaching your step goal, your little ones can run, jump, and climb their hearts out in the name of fun.

 Need one more park option for getting out and getting active?
 Wills Park has you covered, with its whopping eight baseball fields, two tee ball fields, four picnic pavilions, Wacky World Playground, Waggy World paw park, two smaller playgrounds, a disc golf course, tennis courts, a nearly 2-mile walking trail, and the Alpharetta Arboretum at Wills Park.
 Whew, that’s a lot to explore!

-Ok, ok – so it is summer, and some of us aren’t in love with the idea of stepping and sweating in the 90-something degree sunshine.
-Thanks to the North Point Mall, you can take your steps inside.
+Ok, ok – sometimes the weather isn’t perfect, and you need somewhere to get your steps in without being exposed to the elements.
+Thanks to North Point Mall, you can take your steps inside.
 When this local shopping gem opened in 1993, it was one of the largest malls in the country.
-Clocking in at 1,327,313 square feet, you’ll have ample space to amble with the all the comforts of A/C!
+Clocking in at 1,327,313 square feet, you’ll have ample space to amble, and you might even discover some epic shopping while you’re there!